 To jump directly to my description of my move to Plan’s International Headquarters, skipping the description of my ascent of Middle Tripyramid, click here.

 The eleventh of the 48 peaks that I summited was Middle Tripyramid (4140 ft, 1262m).
 I did the whole loop over both North and Middle Tripyramids on 24 June 2016.
 My last posting described the hike up North Tripyramid, so in this posting I will describe the climb up Middle Tripyramid, and my move from Plan’s South America Regional Office, to take up the position of Director, Planning and Program Support at the agency’s International Headquarters.

 Here is an image of all three Tripyramids, taken from the top of Mt Osceola in July, 2019:

 I had planned to hike up from Waterville Valley, reaching North Tripyramid first, and then go up to Middle and, finally, drop down South Tripyramid, before looping back to the trailhead.

-After the very steep slog up North Tripyramid, the hike over to Middle Tripyramid was pleasant; I arrived at the top of Middle Tripyramid at about 2pm.
+After the very steep slog up North Tripyramid, the hike over to Middle Tripyramid was short and pleasant; I arrived at the top of Middle Tripyramid at about 2pm.